1. Show pending tasks and the active-compaction table.

 nodetool setconcurrentcompactors 2

-# 3. Final latency & thread pool validation
+# 3. Final latency & thread-pool validation.

 nodetool tpstats | grep -E "Pool Name|MutationStage|ReadStage|CompactionExecutor"

-Safety Check: Cross-reference with application p99 latency dashboards. tpstats has no Max column — gate on the Pending and Blocked/All time blocked columns staying near zero for all pools.
-Expected Output:
+Safety Check: Cross-reference application p99 latency dashboards. tpstats has no Max column — gate on the Pending, Blocked, and All time blocked columns staying near zero for all pools.
+Rollback Path: If thread starvation persists, investigate write amplification via nodetool tablestats and consider a strategy migration (e.g. STCS → LCS or TWCS).